Image by Gerd Altmann

 About The Author

-Alan Cohen is the author of many inspirational books including A Course in Miracles Made Easy and his newly-released inspirational book, Soul and Destiny.
+Alan Cohen is the author of the bestselling A Course in Miracles Made Easy and his newly-released inspirational book, Soul and Destiny.
 Join Alan and musician Karen Drucker for a transformational in-person ACIM-based retreat in California, Into the Light, December 6-10, 2021.
 For information on this program and Alan’s other books, recordings, and trainings, visit AlanCohen.com